 Acknowledge that each interviewer has a different purpose within the interview.
 Ensure you engage with each interviewer through your non-verbal behaviour as well your verbal communication.

 1:1 Interviews are common and are usually with a hiring manager or human representative.
 These can be up to an hour.
-More behavioural questions are asked at this stage rather than technical questions.
+Behavioural questions can be asked at this stage rather than technical questions.
 Your answers will determine to the interviewer if you are a cultural fit for the role.
 It is important to connect with the interviewer at this stage and present your likable and memorable traits as a candidate.

 Rapport is key and by the end of the interview you want the interviewer to vouch for you in the decision-making process and this happens with building a good rapport.